 Twin Peaks Prop – Currier and Ives at the Double R Diner

 I love finding new things to share.
-This one happened by accident as I was desperately searching for something completely unrelated when I stumbled upon three Currier and Ives prints found at the Double R Diner in Seasons 1 and 2.
+This one happened by accident as I was desperately searching for something completely unrelated when I stumbled upon three Currier and Ives prints found at the Double R Diner in the show’s first two seasons.
 These three pieces join other previously identified artwork including Norman Yeckley’s “Spring Formal” and Jon Atwood’s “Seafoam.”

 Double R Diner Jukebox